High Hurdle Training

 Condition Hurdles – 11-12 Hurdles.
 Set 11-12 meters apart-5 step 2-5 sets

-Wall Drill (lead leg) – stand 4-5 ft from wall with short box between athlete and wall.
+Wall Drill (lead leg) – stand 4-5 ft from the wall with a short box between athlete and wall.
 Drive lead leg forward and lean so you end up with the foot against the wall.
-The box will not allow hurdler to straight leg his approach.
+The box will not allow the hurdler to straight leg his approach.

 12”-15” Hurdle Drill- 10-15 reps every other practice all season.

 Jamming Drill – Move Hurdles 1’ closer for each hurdle.
-Keep hurdle #1 at same place.
+Keep hurdle #1 at the same place.
 Move #2 1’ closer, #3 2’ closer #4 3’ closer etc. Forces hurdler to get lead leg down and get better turn over.
-Also helps hurdler who has trouble getting 3 steps.
+It also helps hurdler who has trouble getting 3 steps.

 Chase Drill – 3 hurdlers in blocks.
 One starts when he says GO and the others must chase and try to keep form- over 2 to 3 hurdles.

-CUTTING DOWN DISTANCE BETWEEN -5 x 5 hurdles @ 8.5 meters 3 x 2 @ normal Helps get lead leg up quicker and helps when a tail wind pushes them closer to Hurdle in a meet.
+CUTTING DOWN DISTANCE BETWEEN -5 x 5 hurdles @ 8.5 meters 3 x 2 @ normal Helps get the lead leg up quicker and help when a tailwind pushes them closer to Hurdle in a meet.